pasccom/ShutdownMonitor/README.md

   - Light and dark themes

 # FUTURE DEVELOPMENTS
+Despite the intagration of screen enabling and disabling into Plasma, I may try to interface Shutdown monitor with KScreen, as the interface is much simpler than the current implementation with "Display configuration" applet in system tray and the "Display parameters" configuration panel.

 Here are some ideas I plan to implement later:
   - Identify monitors when showing the system tray icon context menu
   - Enable initially disabled monitors